TykTechnologies/tyk-charts/components/tyk-dashboard/README.md

 ### Set Redis connection details (Required)
 Tyk uses Redis for distributed rate-limiting and token storage.
-You may set `global.redis.addr` and `global.redis.pass` with redis connection string and password respectively.
+You may set `global.redis.addr` and `global.redis.pass` with Redis connection string and password respectively.

-If you do not already have redis installed, you can use these charts provided by Bitnami
+If you do not already have Redis installed, you can use these charts provided by Bitnami

 ```bash
 helm repo add bitnami https://charts.bitnami.com/bitnami